 Ensure that YugabyteDB runs in a trusted network environment, such that:

 Servers running YugabyteDB services are directly accessible only by the servers running the application and database administrators.

 Only servers running applications can connect to YugabyteDB services on the RPC ports.
 Access to the YugabyteDB ports should be denied to everybody else.

 RPC bind interfaces

---rpc_bind_addresses flag.
+--rpc_bind_addresses option.
 Do not bind to the loopback address.
-Read more in the Admin Reference section on how to use these flags when starting the yb-master and yb-tserver processes.
+Refer to the Admin Reference for more information on using these options.